 How did antibiotics transform global food production from 1935 to 2017?

-This agricultural transformation connects to themes from the penicillin podcast about the broader impact of antibiotic discovery, showing how these medicines influenced not just human health but entire economic systems and food security on a global scale.
+This agricultural transformation connects to themes from the penicillin podcast about the broader impact of antibiotic discovery, showing how these medicines influenced not just human health but entire economic systems and food production on a global scale.

-What the data show:
+What the analysis shows:

 Dr. Kumar’s Take